eirikbakke/studycaster/Readme.txt

   Eirik Bakke (ebakke@mit.edu)

 Installation Notes
 * If you downloaded a precompiled archive, just unpack it onto some public directory of a web server that supports PHP.
 Then browse to that directory on the web to see an example deployment page with a Java Web Start link and button.
 * To use or update a GeoIP database, download and gunzip a new version of GeoLiteCity.dat from http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz By default, the "GeoLiteCity.dat" file should be placed in the directory one level above that of "index.php".
-This way, the database won't end up being uploaded or copied around as much during deployment or development.
+This way, the GeoIP database won't end up being uploaded or copied around as much during deployment or development.

 Build Notes
 * Tested under Windows XP x64 with NetBeans 7.0, JDK 1.5 update 22.